deltachat/chatmail/scripts/dovecot/README.md

 the use of the cli-tool `osc` is more convenient and is described in the [official documentation](https://openbuildservice.org/help/manuals/obs-user-guide/art.obs.bg#sec.obsbg.obsconfig).

-### How to build the dovecot debian package for all platforms via our script
+### How to build the dovecot debian package on the  via our script

 In scripts/dovecot/ is a shell script that prepares the required files and pushes them to build.opensuse.org.